wanyaner/HumanPose-ML/Log.md

 - trained pic/video on OpenPose, got the outputs of json/video
 	- video, 4s, 1.4M, multi-person; returned 204 frames json-files, used 46 mins;
 	- video, 3s, 3.9M, 2-person; returned 105 frames json-files, used 32 mins;
-- tried to write camera.js following PoseNet API demo;
+- tried to write camera.js using PoseNet API;
 - edited #inmyfeelingschallenge via iMovie for fun lol;
 - wrote the framework of HTML;